openstudyvolt/platform/docs/epics-and-user-stories.md

 project uses Laravel 12 with Inertia and React 19.
 Format code with Prettier and keep tests in Pest.

+- **Forgot Password Flow**: users can request a reset link and choose a new password.

 ### Codex Prompt 1: Email Registration

 **Context**